-Starting from AIX 4.3.3 the two watermarks are set according to the default value of thewall parameter, that is the physical amount of memory installed, when the machine boots.
+Starting from AIX Version 4.3.3, the two water marks are set according to the default value of thewall parameter, that is proportional to the physical amount of memory installed, as provided in Table 3, when the machine boots.
 In this way, systems with large amounts of memory experience fewer dropped packets and fewer dropped connections, causing the system to handle fewer retransmissions.

 This new feature causes the network memory allocator subsystem to have more pinned pages on its free lists.
 However, this is the trade off of memory against CPU time.
-By having more memory available on free lists, the are two advantages:
+By having more memory available on free lists, there are two advantages:

-- Less CPU time is spent in the main code paths pinning pages - Less CPU time is spent processing dropped packets and retransmissions
+- Less CPU time is spent in the main code paths pinning pages. - Less CPU time is spent processing dropped packets and retransmissions.

-2.13.4 Larger Pipe Buffer Pool (4.3.2)
+2.12.4 Larger Pipe Buffer Pool (4.3.2)

-The increased size of the kernel heap means that more space can be used for pipe buffers by the kernel, therefore increasing the number of simultaneously open pipes.
+The increased size of the kernel heap means that more space can be used for pipe buffers by the kernel, thereby increasing the number of simultaneously open pipes.
 As with the mbuf pool, the amount of kernel virtual memory reserved for the pipe buffer pool depends on the total amount of physical memory.
 The system will allocate an amount of virtual memory equivalent to one eighth of the physical memory, or 64 MB, whichever is smaller, with a minimum allocation of 16 MB.
 Of the memory reserved for use as pipe buffers, 1 MB is pinned in physical memory for faster initial buffer allocation.
 The size of each individual pipe buffer remains the same as on previous versions of AIX, at 4 KB.

-2.13.5 Inter-Process Communication Identifier Enhancement (4.3.2)
+2.12.5 Interprocess Communication Identifier Enhancement (4.3.2)

-The limits of the maximum number of IPC identifiers have been increased, as provided in Table 4.
+The limits of the maximum number of IPC identifiers have been increased as shown in Table 4.